 The CNN model using camera input and the SVM model using laser data are two distinct models.
-When the CNN model detection confidence falls below a threshold in hallway and art gallery contexts, then the robot uses the SVM model to check if the on-going interaction is either Oformation or waiting in a queue context.
-In any other context, the planner switches to sub-optimal traditional planning.
+Depending on the confidence scores, the cardinal objectives are selected for that particular context.
+When the detected context is "Other", the planner switches to a sub-optimal traditional behavior.